Saheli (film): Plot

 Saheli revolves around cultural reforms when two friends Jamila and Razia argue about polygamous marriage.
 Both friends live and raised together in Rawalpindi.
-One protagonist friend Razia trying to convince her friend Jamila by seeking her consent to marry her husband Darpan, supposed to be his second wife.
-The wife also makes efforts to convince her husband to marry her friend in an attempt to create a favourable environment for the two protagonists so that they can live together after marrying the same person.
+Razia trying to convince her friend Jamila by seeking her consent to marry her husband, supposed to be his second wife.
+She also makes efforts to convince her husband to marry her friend in an attempt to create a favourable environment for both of them so that they can live together after marrying the same person.
 Subsequently, Razia leaves for her relatives in Hyderabad after they called her there, and the two lives in solidarity as a result.
 When the two feels lonely, they begin miss each other and communicates via writing letters.

 When writing to Jamila, Razia always starts her letter with emotional opening phrase "mere pyare habib" (my dear beloved).
 When Jamila’s brother Aslam learns about their communication patterns, he intercept the letters and sometimes avoid to post or pass the letters to each other.
-The two protagonists lost contact due to Jamila’s brother interception.
+The friends lost contact due to Jamila’s brother interception.

 The eager to meet her friend leads Jamila to deliberately pretend to be an ill and requests the doctor to fake the situation asking her mother that the two should meet either sending Jamila to Razia or Razia should be called to her home.
 Following the faking illness, physician visits Jamila home where he falls in love with her and a marriage date is fixed as a result.
 On wedding day, the doctor dies in a car crash.
-Her family learns about an identical person (duplicate of Darpan).
+Her family learns about an identical person.
 They rush to the hospital.
 The doctor's death leads Jamila to be experience distress event, and she suffers from psychological trauma.
 Her family admits her daughter in the same hospital in Karachi.
 After she opens her eyes in hospital, an identical person appears before her.
 She doesn't adequately differentiate the new doctor (psychological specialist) and the two marries.
 Her mother describes the incident to Razia, the whom latter visits her home and subsequently sings a song accordingly.
 She advises her husband to not reveal the truth, but one day doctor's servant explains the story to Razia's friend, leading her to know about her new husband.
 She speaks to Razia over phone in an attempt to make an apology for marrying the identical doctor unknowingly.
 While on the phone, she hears arguments between Jamila's brother and Razia when her brother enters in the room and threats to rape her friend.
 On hearing this, she subsequently arrives Razia's home with a weapon and kills her own brother.